aaron-grau/curic/react/readings/intro-to-react-routing.md

 }
 ```

-This app would generate the following paths.
+This app would generate the following paths and rendered components.

 Path                    | Rendered Components
 ------------------------|-----------